Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 \subsection{Assembly of additional frame layers}

 In this section, we will show how additional layers assemble.
-We will see that these layers assemble in a similar manner to layer 1, with the exception that the tiles that assembly additional layers are enhanced so that as a given layer is assembling, it is capable of ``detecting'' when a it not a complete rectangular frame layer.
-That is, each tile has been equipped with glues and signals that check if any part of $\alpha$ or some frame layer has a tile located to its right side.
-When a layer detects that it is not a rectangle, it allows for an addition layer to attach by exposing more $x2$ glues.
-Moreover, each tile is enhanced with glues and signals so that when a standard path of tiles forms by starting from a $\cgSE$ and ending at a (possibly different) $\cgSE$, the tiles of this portion standard path ``guess'' that belong to a rectangular frame layer and propagate a message that attempts to turn left $x2'$ glues of this frame layer $\off$, thus attempting to detach this frame layer.
+We will see that these layers assemble in a similar manner to layer 1, with the exception that the tiles that assemble additional layers are enhanced so that as a given layer is assembling, it is capable of ``detecting'' when it is not a complete rectangular frame layer.
+That is, each tile has been equipped with glues and signals that check to determine if any part of $\alpha$ or some frame layer has a tile located to its right side.
+When a layer detects that it is not a rectangle, it allows for an additional layer to attach by exposing more $x2$ glues.
+Moreover, each tile is enhanced with glues and signals so that when a standard path of tiles forms by starting from a $\cgSE$ and ending at a (possibly different) $\cgSE$, the tiles of this portion of the standard path ``guess'' that they belong to a rectangular frame layer and propagate a message that attempts to turn the left hand side $x2'$ glues of this frame layer $\off$, thus attempting to detach this frame layer.
 Later we will show that such a frame layer cannot detach without actually being a rectangular frame layer.

-At a high-level, each consecutive layer that is added is due to the fact that a previous layer has detected that it is not a rectangular layer and with each additional layer, more and more concavities ``fill in'' (See Figures~\ref{fig:new-frame2-full-example-begin},\ref{fig:new-frame2-full-example}, and \ref{fig:new-frame2-full-example-disconnect}.)
-We will show that after some finite number of layers form the last layer never detects that it is not a rectangle and propagates a detach message that eventually causes this last layer to disassociate.
-Here we see the use of disassociate to ``learn something global'' about a shape (namely, that it is a rectangle).
+At a high level, each consecutive layer that grows is able to do so because a previous layer has detected that it is not a rectangular layer, and with each additional layer more and more concavities are ``filled in''.
+(See Figures~\ref{fig:new-frame2-full-example-begin} and \ref{fig:new-frame2-full-example}.)
+We will show that after some finite number of layers form, the last layer determines that it is a rectangle (due to the lack of a signal specifying otherwise) and propagates a detach message that eventually causes this last layer to disassociate.
+Here we see the use of disassociation to detect a global property of a frame layer (namely, that it is a rectangle).
 We will then use the fact that a rectangle has a single $\secon$ to ``elect a leader tile''.
-This leader election is described in Section~ .
+This leader election is described in Sections~\ref{sec:main-leader} and \ref{sec:leader-details}.
 Now, we present the assembly of additional layers.